Abner Doubleday: Postbellum career

-After the Civil War, Doubleday mustered out of the volunteer service on August 24, 1865, reverted to the rank of lieutenant colonel, and became the colonel of the 35th U.S. Infantry in September 1867.
-He was stationed in San Francisco from 1869 through 1871 and he took out a patent for the cable car railway that still runs there, receiving a charter for its operation, but signing away his rights when he was reassigned.
+Doubleday mustered out of the volunteer service after the Civil War on August 24, 1865, reverted to the rank of lieutenant colonel, and in September 1867 became the colonel of the 35th U.S. Infantry.
+He was stationed in San Francisco from 1869 through 1871 and he took out a patent for the cable car railway that still runs there and received a charter for its operation, but signed away his rights when he was reassigned.
 In 1871, he commanded the 24th U.S. Infantry, an all African-American regiment with headquarters at Fort McKavett, Texas.
 He retired in 1873.

-In the 1870s, he was listed in the New York business directory as a lawyer.
+He was listed in the New York business directory as a lawyer in the 1870s.

 Doubleday spent much of his time writing.
 He published two important works on the Civil War: Reminiscences of Forts Sumter and Moultrie (1876), and Chancellorsville and Gettysburg (1882), the latter being a volume of the series Campaigns of the Civil War.

 Theosophy

 In the summer of 1878, Doubleday lived in Mendham Township, New Jersey, and became a prominent member of the Theosophical Society.
-When two of the founders of that society, Helena Blavatsky and Henry Steel Olcott, moved to India at the end of that year, he was constituted as the president of the American body.
+When Helena Blavatsky and Henry Steel Olcott, two of the founders of that society, moved to India at the end of that year, he was constituted as the president of the American body.